-Emory & Henry College maintains a rolling-admissions policy, but apply as early as possible using either our Emory & Henry application or The Common Application (both are free)!
+Emory & Henry College maintains a rolling admissions policy.
+Apply for undergraduate admission as early as possible using either our Emory & Henry application or The Common Application (both are free)!
 Start your application today for fall 2023.
 Applications for fall 2023 are now open on the E&H application and Common App.

 First-Year (Freshman) Student